1933 Steinway L - Restoration

 With the strings removed, our specialist carefully shimmed the soundboard cracks - a precise and painstaking process that restores the tonal integrity of this critical component.

-With the old strings removed and the soundboard carefully shimmed and cleaned, the instrument is poised for its next chapter – ready to receive an entirely new set of strings.
+With the old strings removed and the soundboard carefully shimmed and cleaned, the instrument is ready to receive an entirely new set of strings.

-The restoration nearing completion – fresh strings, new keytops, and fully regulated and voiced action.
+The restoration nearing completion.
 The green patches visible on the cabinet mark areas of finish repair in progress, a final cosmetic step before the instrument is returned to its owner.

 The restored 1933 Steinway L in its home - a dedicated recording studio and rehearsal space worthy of the instrument.
-Fresh strings, new keytops, repaired soundboard, and a fully regulated action ready to perform.
+Fresh strings, new key bushings, new keytops, repaired soundboard, and a fully regulated action ready to perform.

 Home at last.